rdwallis/Guess-Scheduler/README.md

 Fibonacci sequence is a bit of a cheat!.
 Real world tasks probably won't be sped up as much.
 Tasks that take more than about 0.5ms to run will not speed up at all.
-I haven't tested performance for multiple different tasks yet!
+I haven't tested performance for multiple simultaneous tasks yet!

 ### It can be even faster!